 - Infinite Electronics, Inc. (formerly Infinite RF Holdings, Inc.), a portfolio company of Genstar Capital, in its acquisition of L-com, Inc. from Odyssey Investment Partners and the RF Microwave business from Smiths, Inc.

-- Technology Crossover Ventures in various transactions, including:
+- TCV in various transactions, including:

 - Its sale of a majority stake in Merkle Group Inc. to Dentsu Aegis Network Ltd.

 - Its sale of Dollar Shave Club, Inc., a provider of razors and other shaving products via subscription service, to Conopco, Inc.

 - Its acquisition and later sale of its stake in SaaS experience management company Sitecore Corporation A/S (Denmark) to EQT VII.

 - J.Crew Group, Inc. in its $566.5 million private exchange with certain noteholders of its outstanding senior PIK toggle notes for $250 million of newly issued senior secured notes, shares of its 7% non-convertible perpetual preferred stock having an initial liquidation preference of up to $190 million, and shares of its common stock representing up to approximately 15% of its common equity.

 - Lenovo in its acquisition of the Motorola business unit from Google.

 - Adobe Systems in its acquisition of social media company Behance.